zabulus/core/doc/sql.extensions/README.builtin_functions.txt

     ASCII_VAL( <string> )

 Notes:
-    Returns 0 if the string is empty.
+    1) Returns 0 if the string is empty.
+    2) Throw error if the first character is multi-byte.

 Example:
     select ascii_val(x) from y;